terrimporter/PLANiTS_ITSClassifier/README.md

 java -Xmx8g -jar /path/to/rdp_classifier_2.13/classifier.jar -t /path/to/mydata_trained/rRNAClassifie
 ```

-And that's it!
+## How to cite

+You can cite this repository directly:
+PLANiTS ITS Classifier, DOI: 10.5281/zenodo.4741485

+Please also cite the original PLANiTS database:
+Banchi, E., Ametrano, C. G., Greco, S., Stanković, D., Muggia, L., & Pallavicini, A. (2020).
+PLANiTS: A curated sequence reference dataset for plant ITS DNA metabarcoding.
+Database, 2020, baz155. doi: 10.1093/database/baz155

+## How this dataset was prepared

 The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the  RDP classifier.
 You can also check under the 'Releases' section to see what bootstrap support cutoffs are ideal given your average query length.

-## How this dataset was prepared

 ### Get PLANiTS data and prepare it